nwjs/node/doc/api/esm.md

 The algorithm to load an ES module specifier is given through the **ESM_RESOLVE** method below.
-It returns the resolved URL for a module specifier relative to a parentURL, in addition to the unique module format for that resolved URL given by the **ESM_FORMAT** routine.
+It returns the resolved URL for a module specifier relative to a parentURL.

+The algorithm to determine the module format of a resolved URL is provided by **ESM_FORMAT**, which returns the unique module format for any file.
 The _"module"_ format is returned for an ECMAScript Module, while the _"commonjs"_ format is used to indicate loading through the legacy CommonJS loader.
 Additional formats such as _"addon"_ can be extended in future updates.

 In the following algorithms, all subroutine errors are propagated as errors of these top-level routines unless stated otherwise.

 _defaultEnv_ is the conditional environment name priority array, `["node", "import"]`.

+The resolver can throw the following errors:
+* _Invalid Module Specifier_: Module specifier is an invalid URL, package name or package subpath specifier.
+* _Invalid Package Configuration_: package.json configuration is invalid or
+  contains an invalid configuration.
+* _Invalid Package Target_: Package exports define a target module within the package that is an invalid type or string target.
+* _Package Path Not Exported_: Package exports do not define or permit a target subpath in the package for the given module.
+* _Module Not Found_: The package or module requested does not exist.

 <details>
 <summary>Resolver algorithm specification</summary>